Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 7

 life without risk either physical or

-financial so pretty dull at the best
+financial is pretty dull at the best

 heaven spare me from a routine job